Heart disease and poor mental health, like depression and anxiety, have a strong two-way relationship:

 Mr. Nick Pratap, Kinesiologist, Vancouver, BC

-Home Exercise Program - Row
+Home Exercise Program - Squats

 Mr. Nick Pratap, Kinesiologist, Vancouver, BC

-Home Exercise Program - Lateral Raise
+Home Exercise Program - Push Exercise

 Mr. Nick Pratap, Kinesiologist, Vancouver, BC